oliverychen/oliverychen.github.io/pages/blog/index.md

 <p>Statistics may be regarded (i.) as the study of populations, (ii.) as the study of variation, (iii.) as the study of methods of the reduction of data.</p>

-– Sir R. A. Fisher, Statisticcal Methods for Research Workers
+– Sir R. A. Fisher, Statistical Methods for Research Workers

 </div>